 That simply is not true.

-In this post, we’ll share the top hacks to save you money right away with budgeting:
+In this post, I'll share the top hacks to save you money right away with budgeting:

 - How chump change can become thousands easily